-The use of insulated links, insulated boom cages/guards, proximity warning devices, or mechanical limit stops does not assure that electrical contact will not occur.
+The use of insulated links, insulated boom cages/guards, or proximity warning devices does not assure that electrical contact will not occur.
 Even if codes or regulations require the use of such devices, failure to follow the rules listed here may result in serious injury or death.
-You should be aware that such devices have limitations and you should follow the rules and precautions outlined in this manual at all times even if the equipment is equipped with these devices.
+You should be aware that such devices have limitations and you should follow the rules and precautions outlined in this manual at all times even if the equipment has these devices.